Chemistry (CHEM)

 CHEM 3412 Environmental Chemistry & Toxicology (3 Credits)

 A survey of environmental toxicology concepts: animal testing, dose-response data, epidemiology, risk assessment.
 The course includes ecotoxicology, focusing on the alteration of biological and chemical systems beyond the simple response of an individual to an environmental chemical.
-Prerequisites: (CHEM 2270 or CHEM 2011) and CHEM 2453.
+Prerequisites: CHEM 2270 and CHEM 2453.

 CHEM 3610 Physical Chemistry I (3 Credits)